NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Move data to and from Gaea
 ==========================

-The suggested way to move data to and from Gaea is to use `Globus Online
+The suggested way to move data to and from Gaea is `Globus Online
 <https://app.globus.org>`_.
 Please review the additional information in
 :ref:`globus_online_data_transfer` and :ref:`globus_example`.